 HITRUST is an emerging standard for the healthcare industry that incorporates HIPAA requirements in a more prescriptive manner.
-Like ISO 27001 and FedRAMP, HITRUST certifies third-party auditors who can then confer an official certification of compliance to an organization.
+Like ISO 27001 and FedRAMP, HITRUST certifies third-party auditors who can then grant an official certification of compliance to an organization.

 In addition to third-party certifications, both HIPAA and HITRUST have self assessments that can be used to verify compliance with those standards.